skramm/homog2d/docs/homog2d_manual.md

 ![showcase8](showcase/showcase8.gif)

-Upon return, the first point will hold the intersection point (line and segment supporting line), and the second will hold the given point.
+Upon return, the first point will hold the intersection point (projection of point on line), and the second will hold the given point.

 ### 2.2 - Get point(s) lying on line